rails/rails/guides/source/configuring.md

 changed to `:n_plus_one_only` to only report when loading associations that will lead to an N + 1 query.

-#### `config.active_record.warn_on_records_fetched_greater_than`

-Allows setting a warning threshold for query result size.
-If the number of records returned by a query exceeds the threshold, a warning is logged.
-This can be used to identify queries which might be causing a memory bloat.

 #### `config.active_record.index_nested_attribute_errors`

 Allows errors for nested `has_many` relationships to be displayed with an index